BindiChen/a-better-programmer/README.md

 13. jade (pug)
 14. body-parser
 15. express
+16. Underscore - Underscore (and lodash) is a JavaScript library that provides a whole suite of utility functions without monkey patching the built-in JavaScript objects.
+Both libraries provide over 100 functional helpers and other specialized goodies; including functions like `map, filter, invoke, reduce, template, throttle, bind, extend, pick, clone` and so much more.

 ### 4.1 Build tool
 For a larger scale project, most people like to use a build tool to help automated processes like transpiling, SAS, conversion , minify , and more: